jaxwong/tp/docs/UserGuide.md

 Edits an existing todo in the address book.

 <div markdown="block" class="alert alert-info">
-❗of course, while editing an event, we would require at least one field!
+❗of course, while editing a todo, we would require at least one field!
 </div>

 Format: edit-todo INDEX [tn/TODO_NAME][td/TODO_DESCRIPTION][n/NAME]